hilton/hilton.github.com/blog/_posts/2022-03-29-modelling-numeric-values.md

 [Kai Gradert](https://unsplash.com/photos/kspmyZjGwBU){:.photocredit}

-{:.big}
-> Act your age, not your shoe size!

-I can’t remember if my older sister ever said that to me when I was a kid, but she might have, especially if I’d just read something like this from one of my joke books:
+As a child, growing up before the web, I loved joke books and telling jokes.
+I undoubtedly annoyed family members, with my endless supply of jokes like this:

 > Q: What’s brown and sticky?
 >
 > A: A stick.

+As a result, my older sister may well have responded with the following:

+{:.big}
+> Act your age, not your shoe size!

-The admonishment uses the same kind of hook a the children’s joke: an incongruity, based on the category difference between ages and [UK shoe sizes](https://en.wikipedia.org/wiki/Shoe_size#United_Kingdom).
+The admonishment uses the same kind of hook as the children’s joke: an incongruity, based on the category difference between ages and [UK shoe sizes](https://en.wikipedia.org/wiki/Shoe_size#United_Kingdom).
 However, what makes jokes work tends to break software, where mixing value categories leads to bugs.